 to consider.
 St. Thomas of the United States Virgin Islands is a great option for U. citizens who want to experience the adventure of a cruise ship without needing a passport.

 This Caribbean jewel has a lot to offer, and once you disembark for sightseeing, you'll be amazed by its natural beauty.
 Nassau, the capital of The Bahamas, is another popular cruise destination and has one of the busiest ports in the region.
 It's a mecca for boating enthusiasts, beach lovers and anyone who enjoys water sports, with fantastic diving and snorkeling opportunities as well as guided tours.
+One of the best Caribbean cruise lines is the Royal Caribbean International, they also have a mobile app you can download as well.
 The Cayman Islands is one of the world's favorite cruise destinations and is another great option to consider.

 This country of fascinating contrasts has everything from bustling cities to tranquil mountain retreats, volcanoes and lakes, temples and imposing skyscrapers.The Caribbean continues to live up to its iconic status as one of the best cruise destinations in the world.
 This huge region is made up of numerous island nations, all with their own character, spirit and culture, making a Caribbean cruise all the more impressive.
 Cruises to this part of the world are generally divided into western and eastern Caribbean routes.Finally, if you're looking for a scenic cruise to wild extremes, Alaska is undoubtedly your best option.
 Cruises usually depart from cities such as Seattle or Vancouver and stop at epic locations such as Tracy Arm Fjord, Glacier Bay National Park or Skagway along the way.